CD Calculator

 Diversify CD Types

-You can also explore different types of CDs to maximize your returns while meeting your financial needs.
-Bump-up CDs allow you to increase your rate if market rates rise, whereas no-penalty CDs let you withdraw funds early without incurring a fee.
+Explore different CD types to maximize your returns while meeting your financial needs.
+Bump-up CDs let you increase your rate if market rates rise, while no-penalty CDs let you withdraw funds early without fees.
 Callable CDs often offer higher rates upfront but come with the possibility of the bank terminating the CD early.
-Choose the right type depending on your priorities, such as flexibility, potential returns or minimizing risk.
+Choose the right type based on your priorities, such as flexibility, potential returns or minimizing risk.

 tax icon